metrixmedia/DrunkCatBot/README.md

 Poetry Package and Dependency Manager : (https://python-poetry.org/)

 ### Invite link for DrunkCat Preview (instable beta, commands with § prefix) : https://discord.com/oauth2/authorize?client_id=907021421845315614&scope=bot&permissions=8

-### Update v11.2021 : We no longer maintain Repl.it version (not very powerful to the bot needs), but it still can be compatible with few adjustments.

-### Update v17.11.2021 : Music cog is not broken anymore, Lyrics in alpha.

-### Update v22.11.2021 : Added Stop Cog to the Music category (stops the music and disconnects the bot), optimisation of the code

-### Update v12.12.2021 : LARGE UPDATE !!!
-NEW COGS !!!
-Admin, moderator and fun functions addded !!!
-Some bugs fixed too !!!

-### Update v28.02.2022 : Music cog fixed !
-Enjoy your music with DrunkCat Bot :)